 Other recipes you might like

-If you love pistachios, try my Pistachio Cream recipe.
-It'll save you buying a jar for this recipe and it is so good.
-I use it so many things and eat it all the time (the jar doesn't last long!)
-For example, in this recipe for pistachio cream French toast and pistachio croissants.
-They are both so good for an impressive brunch.
+If you have made my Pistachio Cream recipe or bought a large jar, you can use it in pistachio cream French toast and pistachio croissants.
 If you love pistachio in a savoury way, try my Pistachio Pesto.
 When stirred into spaghetti, the Italians call it Spaghetti Al Pesto Pistacchio.
 It's a level up from regular basil pesto and I'd highly recommend it.

 Made this recipe and loved it?